February 1, 2018 at 7:47 pm #6492d qParticipant

-@keith – hope your well mate.
+@keith – hope you’re well mate.
 We don’t really hear much from you these days!
 Where have you been!
 Holidaying again? 🙂

 Thanks mate 🙂